 White Hake in NAFO Divisions 3NO and Subdivision 3Ps inhabit the southern Grand Bank and St. Pierre Bank of Newfoundland and Labrador.
 The spring survey index for Divs.
 3NOPs peaked in 2000, due to a very large 1999 year-class.
 Annual landings, which were at low levels in 1995-2001 (422 t average), increased to 6 718 t in 2002 and 4 823 t in 2003, following recruitment of the very large 1999 year-class.
 Since 2004, the stock has remained at a level of abundance similar to that observed in the mid-1990s.
 Over 2002-2020, this population exhibited little recruitment; however, during Canadian spring 2019 and autumn 2020 surveys, there were increases in White Hake numbers less than 27 cm relative to previous years.
 It should be noted that these recent increases were not comparable to those observed in 1999-2000.
-Increases in White Hake spawner biomass in Divs.
-3NOPs will require a number of large year-classes that survive to maturity.
+The primary index for this stock, the Canadian spring Divs.
+3NOPs survey, has not been completed since 2019.
+Current status of the stock must be inferred from the EU- 3NO survey, Canadian 3Ps spring survey and catch metrics.